-With tighter budgets this year for gift-giving, you might be disappointed that you can’t afford to get your daughter that Wii she’s been wanting – or that your son will just have to wait on the electric guitar.
+If you have a tighter budget this year for gift-giving, you might be disappointed that you can’t afford to get your daughter that laptop she’s been wanting – or that your son will just have to wait on the electric guitar.
 But before you feel bad that oversized, carefully wrapped presents won’t be brimming under your Christmas tree, take time to think about all the gifts that you can give your children that don’t come in neatly wrapped packages.
-The best gifts for kids are those that teach them to appreciate more than material items.
+The best non-material gifts for kids are those that teach them to appreciate more than just those material items.
 They’re the gifts only parents can give – and the kind that kids are the most happy to receive.

 1. The gift of self-confidence